Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 managing an on-premise network and reduce costs for management.
 Alex has been evaluating Azure for some time but has struggled to configure the services that he needs to meet the HiTrust compliance requirements to store Patient Data in the cloud.
-Alex has just selected the Azure Health AI to deploy a compliance-ready health solution, which has addressed the requirements to meet the customer requirements for HiTrust.
+Alex has selected the Azure Health AI to deploy a compliance-ready health solution, which has addressed the requirements to meet the customer requirements for HiTrust.